serenity-dojo/java-streams/tasks.md

 The transactions we receive have both a description and a counterparty.
 The counterparty is the parson or company who is paying or being paid.
 In this module, you will group transactions by counterparty, to find the list of counterparties in a set of transactions.
-For the purpose of this exercises, we are interested only in spending, not deposits.
+You will implement a new class, [SpendingPerCounterparty](src/main/java/streams/exercises/moneymanager/SpendingPerCounterparty.java), For the purpose of this exercises, we are interested only in spending, not withdrawals.

 The tasks in this module are:
     - Find the list of distinct counterparties, in alphabetical order